webry-com/vscode-links/README.md

 - Select `VSCode Links` from the dropdown
 - Errors will be shown here
 - If the links dont work/update, try `Ctrl+Shift+P` -> `VSC Links: Restart` _(can happen when renaming/moving config file)_
+- Use the `log` function argument of your handler function to log strings to the output panel.

 ## Config